-More than 480 other exhibitors will also be presenting at The Work Truck Show.
-Among these are body manufacturers, including Knapheide, Reading, and others; innovators in telematics; fleet management solutions; and supply chain solutions.
-This year, The Work Truck Show features a “Productivity and Fuels Pavilion,” designed specifically for exhibitors displaying clean technologies and fuel utilization reduction solutions.
+More than 480 other exhibitors will also present at The Work Truck Show.
+Among these are body manufacturers including Knapheide, Reading, and others, innovators in telematics, fleet management solutions, and supply chain solutions.
+This year The Work Truck Show features a “Productivity and Fuels Pavilion” designed specifically for exhibitors displaying clean technologies and fuel use reduction solutions.

 MODERN WORKTRUCK SOLUTIONS: JANUARY 2018 ISSUE

 Subscribe to the FREE Digital Edition of Modern WorkTruck Solutions magazine.